-- 1 Select a node with an exclamation point \ \ \ icon displayed next to the name from the Project Explorer view. - 2 Click View > Information on Selection.
+- from the Project Explorer view. - 2 Click View > Advanced information.

 A new information window will be displayed at the bottom of the Peregrine Studio interface.
 This window displays information on the conflict.

 For additional information about a particular project component and its possible settings, refer to the Studio Introduction and the Studio online help.